thecodecrate/wordpress-plugin-export-users/README.md

 ## Changelog ##

+### 0.6.0 ###
+* [Minor] Memory usage improvements.
+It consumes all memory and throws a memory exception on more than 10k users on a 256mb standard installation.
+This improvement makes it never use more than 10mb of memory.

 ### 0.5.1 ###
 * [Bug] Exception due to type hinting on scalar types (PHP5.6<, PHP7 with PHP5 compability enabled).
 Fixed by updating "settings-as-woocommerce" library.